projectbaluga/bojex.online/README.md

 ### Backend
 - Email/password registration and JWT based login
 - Retrieve user profiles and follow/unfollow other users
+- Update profile details (bio, avatar)
-- Create text posts with optional media upload; list and view posts
+- Create text posts with optional media upload; list, view, and delete posts
 - Like/unlike and comment on posts
 - Data persisted in MongoDB